wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

 ![image](/images/posts/ecomockup.png)

 Accessibility was a critical thing for me to take in consideration (not only it was in the brief), as it was important for me to cater to that group and is emerging within the game development scene.
-To combat this, I implemented into my deisgns:
+To combat this, I implemented into my designs:

 <br>